Qatar continues to use Sudan for fomenting subversive activities against Eritrea: statement

 On Thursday the Eritrean information ministry issued a statement pointing an accusing finger to Qatar of continuing its "deplorable schemes of subversion" against the government in Asmara.

-The statement did not accuse the Sudanese transitional government of taking part in this plot but stressed that Qatar uses Sudan as a springboard for the subversive activities.
+The statement did not accuse the Sudanese transitional government of taking part in this plot but stressed that Qatar uses Sudan as a springboard for its subversive activities.

 "In this particular year in which the prospects of using Sudan as a suitable venue for launching terrorist activities have become increasingly slimmer, the desperation of Qatar, its sponsors and minions has accordingly become higher".